Aftermath of World War II: Soviet Union

 The Soviet Union suffered enormous losses in the war against Germany.
-The Soviet population decreased by about 27 million during the war; of these, 8.7 million were combat deaths.
-The 19 million non-combat deaths had a variety of causes: starvation in the siege of Leningrad; conditions in German prisons and concentration camps; mass shootings of civilians; harsh labour in German industry; famine and disease; conditions in Soviet camps; and service in German or German-controlled military units fighting the Soviet Union.
+The Soviet population decreased by about 27 million during the war; of these, 8.7 million were combatant deaths.
+The 19 million non-combatant deaths had a variety of causes: starvation in the siege of Leningrad; conditions in German prisons and concentration camps; mass shootings of civilians; harsh labour in German industry; famine and disease; conditions in Soviet camps; and service in German or German-controlled military units fighting the Soviet Union.